 GEOGRAPHY HISTORY ENVIRONMENTAL & SOCIAL STUDIES POLITICS AND SOCIETY CSPE Junior Cycle Junior Cycle Junior Cycle Junior Cycle Junior Cycle (Wellbeing) Strand 3: Exploring people, place and change 3.2 Investigate the causes and consequences of migration Strands 2 and 3: The history of Ireland and The history of Europe and the wider world Element: Exploring people, culture and ideas • Overview of student learning: Impact of such factors as population change, migration, famine, genocide on the lives of ordinary people Section 3: The Modern World 4.
-Contemporary Issues: Case Studies A: Migration Strand 3: Human rights and responsibilities Topic 6: Human Rights and Responsibilities in Europe and the Wider World Strand 1: Rights and Responsibilities Strand 2: Global Citizenship Senior Cycle Senior Cycle Elective Unit 5: Patterns And Processes In The Human Environment - 5.3 Later Modern Ireland Topic 1: Ireland and the Union, 1815-1870 Topic 4: The Irish diaspora, 1840-1966 Later Modern Europe and the Wider World Topic 3: Dictatorship and democracy in Europe, 1920-1945 Society and Economy SPHE ENGLISH DIGITAL MEDIA Junior Cycle (Wellbeing) Junior Cycle Junior Cycle Strand 1: Who am I? • My Rights and the Rights of Others Strand: Oral Language Element: Communicating as a listener, speaker, reader, writer Element: Exploring and using language Strand: Reading Element: Communicating as a listener, speaker, reader, writer Strand 2: Following my interests online • Searching and evaluating Strand 3: Checking the facts Strand: Writing Element: Communicating as a listener, speaker, reader, writer Senior Cycle 4.1 The Language of Information 4.1.2 Composing 4.4 The Language of Narration 4.4.2 Composing
+Contemporary Issues: Case Studies A: Migration Strand 3: Human rights and responsibilities Topic 6: Human Rights and Responsibilities in Europe and the Wider World Strand 1: Rights and Responsibilities Strand 2: Global Citizenship Senior Cycle Senior Cycle Elective Unit 5: Patterns And Processes In The Human Environment - 5.3 Later Modern Ireland Topic 1: Ireland and the Union, 1815-1870 Topic 4: The Irish diaspora, 1840-1966 Later Modern Europe and the Wider World Topic 3: Dictatorship and democracy in Europe, 1920-1945 Society and Economic SPHE Economy ENGLISH DIGITAL MEDIA SFIL LINGLISH LITERACY Junior Cycle (Wellbeing) Junior Cycle Junior Cycle Strand 1: Who am I? • My Rights and the Rights of Others Strand: Oral Language Element: Communicating as a listener, speaker, reader, writer Element: Exploring and using language Strand: Reading Element: Communicating as a listener, speaker, Strand 2: Following my interests online • Searching and evaluating Strand 3: Checking the facts reader, writer Strand: Writing Element: Communicating as a listener, speaker, reader, writer Senior Cycle 4.1 The Language of Information4.1.2 Composing4.4 The Language of 4.4 The Language of Narration 4.4.2 Composing